JasonKleban/rust-esp32/readme.md

 # Hello World on esp32

-There's no reason the dev platform needs to matter, but I happen to be attempting this from Windows 10 x64 using VS Code and a basic working Rust/cargo environment already working.
+There's no reason the dev platform needs to matter, but I happen to be attempting this from Windows 10 x64 using VS Code and a basic Rust/cargo environment already working.

-This project isn't currently successfully getting flashed to the chip (and is therefore in no way validated), but I feel like I'm getting close.

 Thanks to https://kerkour.com/rust-on-esp32/ for the hard parts, really.